tus/tusd/docs/_getting-started/configuration.md

 ## Configuration options

-tusd can be configured and customized by passing flags when starting the process.
+Tusd can be configured and customized by passing flags when starting the process.
 Please consult the output of `tusd -help` for all available flags.

 ## Network configuration

-By default, tusd listens on port 8080 and all available interface.
-This can be changed by the `-host` and `-port` flags:
+By default, tusd listens on port 8080 and all available interfaces.
+This can be changed using the `-host` and `-port` flags:

 ```bash
 $ tusd -host 127.0.0.1 -port 1337